Drinking & Driving Statistics in the United States | Study | Interactive

 • Washington (2.2/100,000 people)

 The list above identifies the states with the lowest rates of drunk driving accidents per 100,000 people.
-While New Jersey, New York, Massachusetts and Maryland. all have densely populated states and districts and low levels of fatal alcohol-related accidents.
+While New Jersey, New York, Massachusetts and Maryland.
+All have densely populated states and districts and low levels of fatal alcohol-related accidents.

 What Similarities Do the Lowest Amount of Alcohol Related Fatal Accident States Have?